Best Car Insurance in Maryland for 2025 [10 Standout Companies]

 • Must be accompanied by a qualified person who is over 21 years old

-• Accompanying supervisory driver must complete the practice skill log
+• The accompanying supervisory driver must complete the practice skill log

 Requirements for the provisional license are: